CymaticLabs/InfluxDBStudio/README.md

 #### Creating a Database

-To create a database, select the connection on which you'd like to create the databse and select **Create Database** from the context menu or the toolbar.
-Next provide the name for the database to create:
+To create a database, select the connection on which you'd like to create the database and select **Create Database** from the context menu or the toolbar.
+Next provide the name for the database to create and press the **Create** button:

 ![Create Database](docs/img/Connections_CreateDatabase_1.png?raw=true "Create Database")